lemmingrad/chromeExtensionTest/firefox/README.txt

 Minimum version: Firefox 45.0
-(Maximum version: Firefox 47.x due to signed/unsigned extension issue.)

 To install in Firefox:

 Open Firefox browser.
-Open the config page using URL "about:config"
-Continue past the warning about messing with things you don't understand.
-Near the bottom of the list, change the value of "xpinstall.signatures.required" to false.
 Open the extensions page via Add-ons in settings menu.
 Or use the URL "about:addons".
 Drag the ccautologout.xpi file onto the page.
 Confirm you want to add the extension.
 Ensure CCollab Auto-logout extension is installed and enabled.

-Note: Because the extension is unsigned, you have to allow Firefox to run untrusted addons by setting xpinstall.signatures.required to false, and you will get warnings about it not being verified for use in Firefox in the Extensions page.

-Note2: As of Firefox 48.0, unsigned extensions are not allowed at all, even with tweaks to the config.
-Investigating how to get addon signed.

 To use: